python/peps/pep-0481.txt

 Through the use of hg-git [#hg-git]_ we can easily convert a Mercurial repository to a Git repository by simply pushing the Mercurial repository to the Git repository.
-People who wish to continue to use Mercurual locally can then use hg-git going into the future using the new Github URL.
+People who wish to continue to use Mercurial locally can then use hg-git going into the future using the new Github URL.
 However they will need to re-clone their repositories as using Git as the server seems to trigger a one time change of the changeset ids.